mlowen/CommonMark.Editor/README.md

 * [Bootstrap](http://getbootstrap.com/) tested against [3.3.2](https://github.com/twbs/bootstrap/releases/tag/v3.3.2) - only dependent on the stylesheet.
 * [jQuery](http://jquery.com/) tested against [2.1.3](https://github.com/jquery/jquery/releases/tag/2.1.3)

-CommonMark.Editor should work against other versions of these libraries but has only been tested against the ones noted above.
+Bootstrap CommonMark Editor should work against other versions of these libraries but has only been tested against the ones noted above.

 ### Optional